Alexander Koenig: Biography

 Koenig was born in St Petersburg, Russia, the third son of his father Leopold (1821–1903) who was a successful merchant involved in the sugar trade.
 Leopold was the son of Thuringian baker Johann Georg Koenig (1785–1856) and learned to process sugar at a young age.
 He married Caroline and obtained a loan from his mother-in-law to establish a successful sugar factory and at the height of the business they employed nearly 20000 people and held farms across Ukraine.
 Alexander Koenig grew up in Bonn where his father owned Villa Koenig (now called Villa Hammerschmidt).
 Koenig became interested in natural history at an early age and started to collect specimens in a private natural history cabinet at the villa.
 His schooling involved frequent changes due to conflicts with teachers.
 In 1873 he went to a school near Kösen, followed by the Arnoldinum at Burgsteinfurt until 1880.
 He spent the next two years at a gymnasium in Demmin, Pomerania and while on a walk he met Margarethe Westphal, whom he married in 1884.
 He then studied zoology at the universities of Greifswald, Kiel, Berlin and Marburg, where he received his doctorate in with a thesis on Mallophaga, "Ein Beitrag zur Mallophagenfauna".
-He funded expeditions to the Spitzbergen region of the Arctic and to Africa, where he visited Egypt and Sudan along with his wife Margarethe — on six separate occasions he traveled to the Nile.
+He funded expeditions to the Spitzbergen region of the Arctic and to Africa, where he visited Egypt and Sudan along with his wife Margarethe — on six occasions he traveled to the Nile.